Home Polars, Altair and Vegafusion

 What is serverside rendering?

 With Vegafusion the rendering happens serverside.
 This means that you create your Altair chart as normal, but then the data is passed to the Vegafusion engine which is happier processing large datasets than your browser.
-The Vegafusion engine then passes the rendered html to your browser.
+The Vegafusion engine then passes the smaller rendered html to your browser.

 To use Vegafusion you import it and run vf.enable which tells Altair that Vegafusion will handle rendering.